Kerbside Clean Up

 Do not place any sheet-like building material out for collection.
 As they are unable to be completely sure, the collection crew treats all such material as if it does contain asbestos.
 It will not be collected.

-My green waste wasn’t collected because it wasn’t tied and bundled, but other green waste piles were collected, and they weren’t tied or bundled either.
+My green waste wasn’t collected because it wasn’t tied and bundled, but other green waste piles in the street were collected, and they weren’t tied or bundled either.

 Due to the large amounts of green waste put out during kerbside collection, the crews will collect smaller piles of untied or unbundled green waste, provided it’s in a neat pile.
 If your pile is of an unmanageable size, a leaflet will be left in your letterbox instructing you to correct the load and contact Council to arrange collection.